BSharmi/DPM-LGCP/README.md

 ## Description of the folders

-- INLA contains the R package
+- INLA contains the R INLA library
 - Real contains script, data and some results for neural stem cells used in the paper

   -Data – peak files for twenty-one transcription factors, diHMM generated domain bed files for thirty domains and mm10 refseq genes.
 The basic requirements towards using the peipeline are